It is illegal to talk or text on a handheld cell phone or similar device while driving under legislation passed by the 2011 Nevada Legislature.

 Not only is cell phone use while driving banned in Nevada, but you are four times more likely to crash when driving while talking on a cell phone.
 In fact, driving while talking or texting can delay your reaction time as much as driving legally drunk, even if it is by Bluetooth or other hands-free method.

-There are more than 3,500 distraction-related crashes in Nevada every year, and more than 60 deaths in the past five years.
-Across the nation in 2009, nearly 5,500 people died and half a million were injured in crashes involving a distracted driver.
+Across the nation in 2012, nearly 3,500 people died and half a million were injured in crashes involving a distracted driver.
 The number is believed to represent only the tip of the iceberg because police reports cannot always document whether distraction was a factor in vehicle crashes.

 Don’t risk it- don’t drive while talking or texting!